 What do Chaplains do?

 The term "chaplain" is now a widely used and accepted term to refer men and women who represent religious or philosophical traditions in a seculary environment like a university, hospital or other public setting.
 The role of a chaplain varies depending on the community in which they are active.

 At KPU, chaplains are available for individual visits.
+However, at this time our chaplains are only available by email for virtual appointments.
 They also provide programming that increases the understanding and respect of different religious and philosophical beliefs and work with faith-based and secular student clubs and groups.

 Working together we: